 What If I Don't Have Ripe Bananas?

-No problem, we have an easy solution.
+No problem, I have an easy solution to make overripe bananas.

 For under-ripe bananas, bake them on a cookie sheet for 40 minutes at 300º F. The skins will turn black, but when cool, they’ll be ripe and ready to bake!